Mixed Tensors of the General Linear Supergroup: Introduction

-This result gives the tensor product decomposition between two Kostant modules (For $m=n$ the maximally atypical Kostant modules are the Berezin powers).
-Since every single atypical module is a Kostant-module and every typical module is projective, the last two theorems solve the problem of decomposing tensor products between any two irreducible $Gl(m|1)$-representations.
-Our results imply \ref{tensor-equivalence} also the equivalence of tensor categories
+As an application we obtain a formula for the tensor product decomposition between two Kostant modules.
+Since every singly atypical irreducible module is a Kostant-module and every typical module is projective, the last two theorems solve the problem of decomposing tensor products between any two irreducible $GL(m|1)$-representations.
+Our results imply (theorem \ref{tensor-equivalence}) also the equivalence of tensor categories which is used in a crucial way in \cite{Heidersdorf-semisimple}.
+Since we have character and dimension formulas for every mixed tensor by \cite[Theorem 8.5.2]{Comes-Wilson}, we get character and dimension formulas for Kostant modules and projective modules in section \ref{character-dimension}.

-Since we have character and dimension formulas for every mixed tensor by \cite{Comes-Wilson}, thm 8.5.2, we get character and dimension formulas for any Kostant modules and any projective modules \ref{character-dimension}.
 In the remaining sections \ref{maximal-atypical-m=n} - \ref{sec:tensor-products} we study maximal atypical mixed tensors for $m=n$.
-In the $m=n$ case no nontrivial maximal atypical irreducible representation of $Rep(Gl(n|n))$ is in the image of $F_{nn}: Rep(Gl_0) \to Rep(Gl(n|n))$.
-We characterise the maximal atypical mixed tensors in proposition \ref{max-atypical} and show in theorem \ref{thm:existence} that every maximal atypical representation can be realised (up to a Berezin-shift) as the socle respectively highest weight constituent in a non-projective mixed tensors.
-In section \ref{symmetric-powers} we study the class of the smallest maximally atypical tensors (the ones of minimal Loewy length) which we call the symmetric powers $\A_{S^i}, i \in \N$.
-We end the article with some general estimates about composition factors and projective modules in tensor products in section \ref{sec:tensor-products}.
+In the $m=n$ case no nontrivial maximal atypical irreducible representation of $Rep(GL(n|n))$ is in the image of $F_{n|n}: \uRep(GL_0) \to Rep(GL(n|n))$.
+We characterise the maximal atypical mixed tensors in proposition \ref{max-atypical} and show in theorem \ref{thm:existence} that every maximal atypical representation can be realised (up to a Berezin-shift) as the socle respectively highest weight constituent in a non-projective mixed tensor.
+In section \ref{symmetric-powers} we study the class of the smallest maximally atypical mixed tensors (the ones of minimal Loewy length) which we call the symmetric powers $\A_{S^i}, i \in \N$.
+We apply the results of the previous sections in section \ref{sec:tensor-products} to get some general estimates about composition factors and projective modules in tensor products of irreducible representations.
+In particular we obtain estimates about the maximal Loewy length of a summand in a tensor product of two maximally atypical irreducible representations.
+For applications of these results we refer the reader to \cite{Heidersdorf-Weissauer-gl-2-2} \cite{Heidersdorf-Weissauer-Tannaka}.